 - International visitors – £250

-*adult ratios should follow GIRLGUIDING camp ratios plus 1 additional adult
+*adult ratios should follow GIRLGUIDING camp ratios which are as follows:-

 Can we bring extra adults?

-Adult ratios for the camp should follow the Girlguiding camp ratio guidelines.
+Adult ratios for the camp should follow the Girlguiding camp ratio guidelines as above.
 If you would like to you can include 1 additional adult in your party (at the cost of £140), though any more than this would be expected to sign up as a staff member on the service team.
 Your leadership team could each take a turn as a staff or service team member for a day or two, you don’t have to draw lots as to who does a full week unless of course they would like to.
 A camp of this size takes a lot of people to make things happen so please help out where possible.